Saturday, July 19, 2025

 4. Once the oil heats, add mustard and let it roast (Mustard should explode) .

-5. Add Mustard, Hing, Urad, and Chana.
+5. Add Hing, Urad, and Chana.
 Heat till Urad/Chana turns golden yellow.

 6. Add Curry leaves, Ginger, Green chili, Coriander.
 Heat till you see incipient signs of charring.